jusqwak/Minimalist-Interactive-Metra-Map/README.md

-Minimalistic Metra Interactive Map
+## Minimalistic Metra Interactive Map

-A cleaner map for the Chicago metropolitan rail system.
+A simplistic representation of the Chicago Metropolitan Rail System.
+Currently able to search stations by name and sort by rail line.
-Not created with perfect accuracy, estimated locations and distances for visuals
+Not created with perfect accuracy, estimated locations and distances for visual purpouses